 We have compelling biblical models for such advocacy before governmental authorities.
 Moses reluctantly followed God's call back to Egypt to confront Pharaoh, insisting that he let God's people go.
 Esther first fasted, then courageously went before King Xerxes to plead for her people, ultimately being used by God to save her people in the face of genocide.
-Nathan boldly and creGALATIANS 5:13 SAYS, "BUT DO NOT USE YOUR FREEDOM TO INDULGE THE FLESH; RATHER, SERVE ONE ANOTHER HUMBLY IN LOVE."

-atively confronted King David with his complicity in injustice.
+Nathan boldly and creatively confronted King David with his complicity in injustice.
 And John the Baptist challenged King Herod - and paid for his advocacy with his life.